-Tattoo shop waste disposal: Is there anything more Australian than a tattoo in 2018.
-Australia used to be a nation of cricket, cups of tea and quarter acre blocks.
-Now it seems we are the country of artisan espresso, hipster beards and full sleeve tattoos.
+Tattoo Shop Waste Disposal 💉: Is there anything more Australian than a wicked tattoo?
+Australia used to be a nation of cricket, cups of tea and quarter-acre blocks.
+Now it seems we are the country of artisan espresso, hipster beards and full-sleeve tattoos.

-Many of our customers operate tattoo parlours throughout Australia – and a very common question is what sort of bins do I need for tattoo shop waste disposal.
+Many of our customers operate tattoo parlours throughout Australia, and a very common question they often ponder on is “What sort of bins do I need for an effective tattoo shop waste disposal”?

 Customers want to ensure a clean and safe environment and also be compliant with any relevant legislation.

 Waster works with small and medium Aussie companies to boost recycling and keep their costs low.

 We provide all related services (business garbage collection) from general waste bins to recycling, sanitary bins and medical waste bins that a tattoo parlour would require.

 You can easily and securely arrange your services online by hitting the banner below:

 What is an effective tattoo shop waste disposal system?